50 incredible hotels you should sleep in during your lifetime

 Immerse yourself in nature at Attrap' Rêves, where guests sleep in fully-furnished glass pods that make you feel like you're sleeping outdoors.
 There are several locations across France.

-Explore the sea, mountains, and ice fields of the remote Torres del Paine National Park at the Hotel Salto Chico/Explora Patagonia in Chile.
+Explore the sea, mountains, and ice fields of the remote Torres del Paine national park in Patagonia, Chile, at the Hotel Salto Chico/Explora Patagonia.

-Dine like a sultan at the Ciragan Palace Kempinski in Istanbul, Turkey, which is comprised of two buildings: a historic palace with a restaurant that serves Ottoman-era dishes, plus an adjoining modern hotel.
+Dine like a sultan at the Ciragan Palace Kempinski in Istanbul, Turkey, which is comprised of two buildings: a historic Ottoman-era palace that's home to a restaurant that serves Ottoman-era dishes, and an adjoining modern hotel.

 Spend a night in Le Meurice, one of Paris's most iconic Palace Hotels, which is set in the center of several art museums and contains views of the Tuileries Garden.

+Wake up under water while staying in the underwater room at the Manta Resort on Pemba Island off the coast of Tanzania.

-Channel your inner child at the Treehouse Lodge, located in the Gandoca-Manzanillo Wildlife Refuge in Costa Rica.
+Channel your inner child and stay in a treehouse at the Treehouse Lodge, located in the Gandoca-Manzanillo wildlife refuge in Costa Rica.

-Dine inside a cave at the Hotel Grotta Palazzese in Polignano a Mare in Puglia, Italy.
-It's famous for its restaurant, which sits in an original limestone cave.
+Dine inside a cave at the Hotel Grotta Palazzese in Polignano a Mare in Puglia, Italy, which is famous for its restaurant that sits in an original limestone cave.

-Stay at the eco-friendly Post Ranch Inn, a luxury resort perched atop the cliffs of Big Sur, California.
+Stay at the eco-friendly Post Ranch Inn, a luxury resort perched atop the cliffs of Big Sur in southern California.

 Stay in the ultra-modern Fogo Island Inn, which is perched on stilts atop jagged rocks on the northern coast of Newfoundland, Canada.

-Taste fine Australian wines at the Thorngrove Manor Hotel in Adelaide Hills, southern Australia's oldest wine producing region.
-Even though downtown Adelaide is just 20 minutes away, it feels like a respite from the city hustle.
+Taste fine Australian wines at the Thorngrove Manor Hotel in Adelaide Hills, southern Australia's oldest wine producing region, which feels like a respite from the city hustle -- even though downtown Adelaide is just 20 minutes away.

+Soak in the incredible views of Hong Kong at the Ritz-Carlton Hong Kong, one of the world's highest hotels.

+Step back in time to America's Gilded Age at The Chanler, a historic 19th-century mansion on Newport, Rhode Island's famous Cliff Walk.

 Stay in the Gili Lankanfushi, a luxury bungalow retreat in the Maldives that implements a strict 'no news, no shoes' policy.